weberdak/hybrid-method/README.md

 #### Step 5: Running the simulated annealing calculation

 Now that all of the restraint tables and input files have been prepared, we are ready to run the first simulated annealing stage.
-The [hybrid.py](hybrid.py) is used and is run by from customizable BASH script ([hybrid-method_local.sh](examples/hybrid-method_local.sh)) as follows:
+The [hybrid.py](hybrid.py) protocol is run customizable BASH script ([hybrid_fold.sh](examples/hybrid_fold.sh)):

 	#!/bin/bash -l
 	#SBATCH --time=24:00:00